 Executive Officers

 City Solicitor/Law Director- This position was discussed at length.
 There are several options such as it can be a full-time employee or operate under a contract.
 Ms. Ferguson motioned, seconded by Ms. Rucker to have a contract solicitor that is hired/removed by the City Manager with the consent of Council.
-The solicitor’s position will report to Council.
+The solicitor’s position will report to City Manager. .
 Ten yes votes.

 Police Chief- Ms. Rucker motioned, seconded by Ms. Ferguson the Police Chief will report/appointed/removed by the city manager with the consent of Council.
 Two yes and eight no votes Motion failed due to lack of majority.
 Mr. Terry mentioned having the police chief supervised/appointed/removed by Council.
 Ms. Rucker questioned Council’s ability to properly supervise the Chief as part-time officials..
 There was a lengthy discussion around the supervision of the Police Chief’s positon.
 Several members expressed the concern that the City manager doesn’t have a criminal justice degree and wouldn’t be qualified to supervise.
 Ms. Beachy said the Police Chief doesn’t require supervision since the position is specialized and should be treated on the same level as the City Manager.
 Ms. Cunningham suggested some cities have a safety service director position would oversee the police and fire departments and would have specialized qualifications.
 Mr. Terry motioned the Police Chief is supervised/hired/ removed by Council.
 There was no second.
-Ms. Ferguson motioned, seconded by Ms. Headlee for the Police Chief to be supervised/hired/remoed by the City Manager with the consent of Council.
+Ms. Ferguson motioned, seconded by Ms. Headlee for the Police Chief to be supervised/hired/removed by the City Manager with the consent of Council.
 Eight yes and two no votes.

-Fiscal Officer- Commission discussed whether the fiscal officer should report directly to the council or the city manager.
-Mr. Terry suggested to take the budgetary objection away from the fiscal officer and let the city manager present that portion to the council, to have checks and balances.
+Fiscal Officer- Commission discussed whether the fiscal officer should report directly to the council or the city manager. .
 Mr. Terry motioned, seconded by Ms. Ferguson the Fiscal Officer position is supervised/hired/removed by the City Manager with the consent of Council.
 Ten yes votes.

 Other discussion items: